DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/bind-to-data/bind-a-report-to-a-stored-procedure.md

 	The following image demonstrates the **Data Preview** displaying the resulting data sample.
 Click **Close** to exit the preview.

 	![](../../../../images/eurd-win-data-source-wizard-stored-procedure-preview.png)

+	If a stored procedure returns multiple result tables, the Data Preview window displays a drop-down list with all these tables, so you can choose and preview any of them.

+	Image goes here...

+	If a stored procedure accepts query parameters, the procedure is executed with the following parameter values when you click Preview:

+	* If a query parameter value is static, this static value is used.
+	* If a query parameter value is an expression, the value of this expression is used.
+	* If a query parameter is mapped to a report parameter, the default value of this report parameter is used.

 	Click **Finish** to exit the wizard.